top of page

 “He used to say, “Anyone whose wisdom is greater than his works, to what can he be likened?
 To a tree whose branches are abundant, but its roots are few, and the wind comes, and uproots it, and overturns it.
 And anyone whose works are greater than his wisdom, to what can he be likened?
 To a tree whose branches are few, yet its roots are abundant, though all the winds come upon it, they cannot move it from its place.”
 Pirkei Avot 3:22 [4]

-The Shelah, R’ Isaiah Horowitz, sees a deeper meaning into the mitzvot surrounding a war against a city,
+The Shelah, R’ Isaiah Horowitz, sees a deeper meaning in the mitzvot surrounding a war against a city,

 “When you lay siege to a city, etc.” (20,19) This refers to a small city, i.e. the battle against the evil urge which has not yet become a major threat.
 The various details described in this passage may be viewed as metaphors for the measures to be taken to cleanse oneself spiritually.”
 Shelah, R’ Isaiah Horowitz, Parashat Shoftim, translated by R’ Eliyahu Munk, Lambda Publishers, pg.
 1173